dmitrypol/dmitrypol.github.io/_posts/2018-08-19-redis-probabilistic-data-structures.md

 #### Lua script

 Redis will execute Lua script atomically (everything else will be blocked while the script is running so it must be fast).
-Lua scripts will also help us to make only one Redis API call per event (vs 3) which will be faster.
+This approach also makes only one Redis API call per event (vs three) which will be faster.

 Lua script will accept counter and uniq_hash as params (in a real world applications counters are likely to be time-series, such as daily).
 The script will encapsulate pfcount / pfadd / pfcount logic and return true or false.